yamti1/my-cpp-notebook/README.md

 Note that referencing an object by a pointer-to-const or by reference-to-const does not mean the object cannot change, rather that it cannot be changed through that pointer/reference.

+Also note that implicity casting a `Foo**` (a pointer to a pointer to Foo) to a `const Foo**` (a pointer to a pointer to a const Foo) is an error.
+This is because allowing such conversion might be exploited to by-pass the constness of a `const Foo`.
+See [this](https://isocpp.org/wiki/faq/const-correctness#constptrptr-conversion) for further explanation.

 ### `constexpr`
 `constexpr` means "know at compile-time".
 As apposed to `const` which means "[someone] promises not to change [something]".